amzn/kotlin-inject-anvil/README.md

     fun provideMyCustomType(): MyCustomType = ...
 }
 ```
-This generated component interface `MyCustomComponent` will be picked up and merged in the
+This generated component interface `MyCustomComponent` will be picked up by `kotlin-inject-anvil's`
-corresponding component.
+symbol processors and contributed to the `@SingleInAppScope` due to the `@ContributesTo`
+annotation.

-Custom annotations and symbol processors are very powerful and allow you to adjust
+**Custom annotations and symbol processors are very powerful and allow you to adjust
-`kotlin-inject-anvil` to your needs and your codebase.
+`kotlin-inject-anvil` to your needs and your codebase.**

 ### Disabling processors